dhecloud/SCSE_QE_Presentation/README.md

 As for the presentation, I wanted to deliver my content fluidly while not potentially inducing boredom in the examiners.
 Personally, I have always felt that a powerpoint slide should always be graphical and understandable from a glance (have glance value).
 The bulk of the content should explained/said by yourself.
 This was the approach i went with.
 I also included 'milestone slides' (like slide 29), which were slides which aimed to not just provide a summary of the previous few slides, but also acted a 'breather' for the minds of those listening.
 I also did my best to provide graphs in place of tables for experimental results, and color schemes to make results more intuitive.

 ## Acknowledgements
-I would like to express my gratitude to Prof Chng Eng Siong, my supervisor, who helped me through revising my report through multiple iterations.
+I would like to express my gratitude to Prof Chng Eng Siong, my supervisor, who helped me through revising my report and presentations through multiple iterations.